 - Let the milk cool down until it reaches around 105°F. Stir in the yeast and let sit for 10 minutes or until very foamy.

 - Transfer the milk mixture to the bowl of an electric mixer fitted with the dough hook.
-Lightly beat the eggs in a small bowl then add the beaten eggs and the salt into the milk.
+Lightly beat four of the eggs in a small bowl then add the beaten eggs into the milk.

-- Add three cups of flour to the milk and turn the mixer on medium.
+- Add four cups of flour to the milk and turn the mixer on medium.
 Knead the dough until the flour is combined.
 It should be a little dry.

 - Lower the speed of the mixer and add in the butter one tablespoon at a time.